animal-tree/Writing-stuff/Stuff65-opposing-views.md

 The views that were held previously, and any associated mentalities or biases that one might perceive to be controversial, were not shared at work, because I understood how they could be perceived.
 My work for Chenliang and during my PhD was consistently really good.
 Any contentious views I shared on this GitHub didn’t in any way affect the quality of the work that I did under Chenliang and during my PhD at the university, which can be found chronicled at my other GitHubs [here](https://github.com/slerman12) and [here](https://github.com/agi-init).

 The consciousness severities that occurred, such as my first manic episode and the onset of catatonia, occurred after that hair loss that Strong Hospital caused through medical malpractice.
-I don’t think those consciousness severities would have affected me so severely, or happened at all, had I not suffered the loss of all my hair first due to treatment handling practices around my eczema.
+I don’t think those consciousness severities would have affected me so severely, or happened at all, had I not suffered the loss of all my hair first due to treatment handling mispractices around my eczema.

 ## People